 Large beverage manufacturers such as Asahi Group Holdings, Kirin Holdings Company, Suntory Holdings Limited or Sapporo Holdings Limited dominate the domestic beverage market, providing a variety of soft drinks as well as high and low alcohol content specialties in the country, such as beer and beer-like beverages, RTD mixed alcoholic drinks, wine, shochu, whisky and other spirits.

 While Japan is well known for its production of high quality sake, shochu, and whisky, the preferred alcoholic drink of the average Japanese is domestically produced beer.
-In 2016, the domestic beer production amounted to approximately 2.75 billion liters in total, contributing to Asahi’s success.
+In recent years, the domestic beer production remained steadily above 2.5 billion liters in total, contributing to Asahi's success.